 Address Name Description 0x6F0C DI2Property Functionality of Digital Input 2: 0: DI2 is disabled.
 All inputs are ignored (default).
 1: DI2 causes the start of a Zeroing Process.
 Logic is positive - a transition to a high logic level starts the Zeroing.
 2: Start Zeroing: Same as 1 but with inverted DI2 polarity.
-3: DI2causes reset of the Totalizers and the start of Batch Processing if configured, see Batch Mode (0x6F0E).
+DI2causes reset of the Totalizers and the start of Batch Processing i configured, see Batch Mode (0x6F0E).
 Logic is positive - a transition to a high logic level starts the Batch.
 This also undoes the effects of the Batch Hold command, see values 9 and 10.
 4: Reset Totalizers: Same as 3 but with inverted DI2 polarity.
 5: A transition from low to high at DI2 stops the totalizers when they are in the running state.
 A transition from high to low at DI2 restarts the totalizers when they are in the stopped state.
 6: Totalizers Stop/Start: Same as 3 but with inverted DI2 polarity.
-7: Special functionality 1 started by transition from low to high and stopped at a transition from high to low.
-See extra document 8.2.1.11.
-8: Special functionality 1: Same as 7 but with inverted DI2 polarity.
-9: Batch Hold/Alarm override: a transition from low to high inverts all DOs which are configured for batch mode (DigOutChXConfig is 7 or 8 and DigOutChXAImType is 1 or 2) and their upper alarm limit is not yet reached.
-This can be used to close the valves attached to the digital outputs.
-This is compatible to the RHE07 Batch Stop function.
-10: Batch Hold/Alarm override: Same as 9 but with inverted DI2 polarity.
-11: Batch Restart: a transition from low to resets the alarm override all DOs which are configured for batch mode (DigOutChXConfig is 7 or 8 and DigOutChXAImType is 1 or 2).
-The totalizers are reset as well, when the batch filling limit has been surpassed as functions 3 and 4.
-This is compatible to the RHE07 Batch Start function.
+7: Special functionality 1 started by transition from low to high an stopped at a transition from high to low.
+See extra document 8.2.1.12 8: Special functionality 1: Same as 7 but with inverted DI2 polarity.
+9: Batch Hold/Alarm override: a transition from low to high inverts a DOs which are configured for batch mode (DigOutChXConfig is 7 or and DigOutChXAImType is 1 or 2) and their upper alarm limit is not ye reached.
+This can be used to close the valves attached to the digitation outputs.
+This is compatible to the RHE07/08/11 Batch Stop function.
+10: Batch Hold/Alarm override: Same as 9 but with inverted DI2 polarity 11: Batch Restart: a transition from low to resets the alarm override a DOs which are configured for batch mode (DigOutChXConfig is 7 or and DigOutChXAlmType is 1 or 2).
+The totalizers are reset as wel when the batch filling limit has been surpassed as functions 3 and 4 This is compatible to the RHE07/08/11 Batch Start function.
 12: Batch Restart: Same as 11 but with inverted DI2 polarity.
+13: DI2 causes a reset&hold of the Totalizers.
+Logic is positive - a transitio to a high logic level resets and stops the Totalizers.
+14: Totalizers Reset&Hold: Same as 13 but with inverted DI2 polarity.